Restoration of Rights

 violent crime or a serious crime such as

 drug distribution, you will have to wait five years after completely fulfilling the terms of your sentence.
 While your criminal record cannot be cleared unless you are given a Governor's pardon, the restoration of your rights will allow you to fully participate in society.
-James A. Bullard Jr. P.C. is an energetic and compassionate law firm that believes that you deserve to conduct your life with dignity and respect.
-Our firm knows that people make mistakes but you deserve a chance to move forward with your life and contribute as a full citizen of your community.
-We will tenaciously fight for your rights and work hard to assist you in restoring your rights.

-Helping You Apply for Restoration of Rights
+Helping You Apply for Restoration of Rights in Richmond

 The process of applying for a restoration of your rights is very complex.
 The application, necessary documentation and strict filing deadlines can overwhelm anyone.
 Our firm is familiar with the procedures and protocols and we will work side by side with you to ensure that your application is properly prepared and all filing deadlines are met.
 We are committed to pursuing the results that you are looking for.
 We may be able to help you successfully achieve a restoration of your rights.